Meet Our Teachers

 Dr. Ana Treviño-Godfrey, Director

 A classically trained professional vocalist, Prelude Director Ana Treviño-Godfrey completed her doctorate in music at Rice University in 2009.
 She has taught students of all ages — at Michigan's Interlochen Arts Camp, The Cleveland Institue of Music, Rice University, and the Rice Preparatory Summer Vocal Camp.
 Ana is a certified Music Together® teacher and in 2006, her love for music and children inspired her to create Prelude Music Classes.
+Ana is a Teacher Trainer and workshop leader for Music Together worldwide.

 Francyne Davis Jacobs, Instructor